0nix/ggj21/twine/evidence_questioning.md

 Lieutenant Sessler is taken a back, a first for you to see him at a loss for words.
 He clutches to the sketch so hard it's creasing in.

 "Look at what you're doing Sessler!"
 The Sergeant bellows, you could swear you could see fire sparking in his mouth.
 "You're damaging state property!
-Get a hold of yourself man, and hand it over before I have to write you up for an administrative punishment!"
+Get a hold of yourself man, and hand it over before Division IX starts to line you up for an administrative punishment!"
 The Lieutenant looks like a dear in headlights.
 Sergeant Bayer grabs his wrist and pulls at it, forcing the paper out of his hands.
 "No!"
 He yells with a mixture of anger and fear.
 "What is this manner of insubordination Lieutenant Sessler?!"
 Sergeant Bayer shouts, more confused than upset.

 "I am the commanding officer, goddamn you Bayer I'll take care of it!"
 The Lieutenant says angrily.
 But, not in his usual delight in cruelty demeanor.
 No, this was different.
 This was more akin to a child trying to negotiate himself away from mother's punishment.
 "Enough!"
 Sergeant Bayer snaps.
 This is enough to get the Lieutenant to stop gripping the sketch, now crinkled all over.

 Sergeant Bayer undoes the folds, and stares at it briefly before pushing it in Lieutenant Sessler's face.
 "What is this Sessler?
 What is it that you want to hide?"
 He asks.
 Lieutenant Sessler is silent as a tomb, staring a thousand meters into the distance.
 "What is this Sessler, answer me?"
 Sergeant Bayer asks again, with an even sterner tone.
-"What is this Lieutenant?"
+"What is this, Lieutenant?"

 Nothing.
 Not a word.